Introduction

 Teaching

-I have experience teaching French literature, French language, film, and critical theory.
-I currently offer an Option Course called ‘Feminist Perspectives on Abortion’ on the interdisciplinary MSt in Women’s, Gender, and Sexuality Studies at Oxford.
+I am currently supervising undergraduate and master’s dissertations in the fields of French studies and gender studies.
+I teach an Option Course called ‘Feminist Perspectives on Abortion’ on the interdisciplinary MSt in Women’s, Gender, and Sexuality Studies at Oxford.inary MSt in Women’s, Gender, and Sexuality Studies at Oxford.

 Research

-My research sits at the intersection of French Studies and Women’s, Gender, and Sexuality Studies.
-As Hamilton Junior Research Fellow, I am carrying out a research project on the representation of abortion in French literature and film since the year 2000.
-This project examines how abortion is put into and regulated through narrative, revealing the epistemic exclusion of certain perspectives on abortion across narrative forms.
-It interrogates the relationship between abortion rights and French national identity, shedding light on the position of abortion in the French Republican postcolonial imaginary.
-In this project, I analyse works by writers and filmmakers including Audrey Diwan, Suzanne Duval, Annie Ernaux, Line Papin, Colombe Schneck, Céline Sciamma, and Sandra Vizzavona.
+I am currently carrying out a postdoctoral research project on representations of abortion in twenty-first century France.
+This project examines how abortion is put into and regulated through narrative, revealing the epistemic exclusion of certain perspectives across different narrative forms.
+My work asks questions about the relationship between abortion rights and French national identity, shedding light on the position of abortion in the French Republican postcolonial imaginary.

 ‘Sex and Subversion in French Women’s Writing from the Fin de siècle to the Present’ in The Cambridge Companion to Women’s Writing in French, ed.
 S. Jordan and S. McIlvanney (Cambridge University Press, forthcoming).